David Frank (media executive)

-David Frank (24 September 1958 – November 2021) was the CEO of Dial Square 86 and the chairman of The RightsXchange, which is an online marketplace for TV rights.
+David Vincent Mutrie Frank (24 September 1958 – 11 November 2021) was the CEO of Dial Square 86 and the chairman of The RightsXchange, which is an online marketplace for TV rights.
 He was the founder of RDF Media (which created international TV hits Faking it, Wife Swap, and The Secret Millionaire) and the onetime CEO of Zodiak Media SA (the super-indie whose portfolio of hits include The Girl with the Dragon Tattoo, Totally Spies! and The Inbetweeners).
 He was also Chairman (and a shareholder) of Mint Digital, a digital product development studio in London and New York, and Objekt Films, a London-based film and video content creation company.

 Personal life and education

 Frank was born in Nakuru, Kenya, the son of Joy (née Sollis) and Peter Frank.
 He was educated at Trinity College, Oxford, where he graduated with a BA in Jurisprudence.
 Frank was married to Isabelle (née Tuquet de Beauregard) Frank, and had three children.

-He died in November 2021, aged 63.
+He died on 11 November 2021, aged 63.